Maxwidlundstark/Learn-to-fish/README.md

 - __The landing page image__
   - This section of the page introduce the users to the purpose of the site and to catch their attention.
-  - To help users get an understanding of the purpose this section has a photograph with an overlay text.
+  - To help users get an understanding of the purpose this section has a photograph with an overlay text to make it more interesting.

 ![Header image](https://github.com/Maxwidlundstark/Learn-to-fish/blob/main/docs/header.PNG)

-__About us__
+- __About us__
+  - The About us gives detailed information about our business and what the course offers.
+  - This section gives the users a better understanding of who we are.
+The purpose is to showcase our brands identity.

 ![About us image](https://github.com/Maxwidlundstark/Learn-to-fish/blob/main/docs/About-us.PNG)
 __Sign up__
 ![Sign up image](https://github.com/Maxwidlundstark/Learn-to-fish/blob/main/docs/Sign-up.PNG)